marshallward/optiflop/doc/microbench.rst

 *arithmetic intensity*, which is defined as number of FLOPs that can be computer per bytes transferred to or from memory.

-An example roofline diagram for a single CPU core on Raijin is shown below.
+An example roofline diagram for a single CPU core on Raijin is shown in Figure 1.

 .. figure:: roofline.svg
-   :width: 16cm

    Single-core roofline diagram for a Sandy Bridge CPU core on Raijin.